Siege of Baniyas: Prelude

 On 9 April 2011, unknown gunmen shot at a military bus traveling through Baniyas, killing nine soldiers.

-On 10 April, protests were held in Baniyas in which violent clashes erupted between security forces and protesters.
-Between three and six people were reportedly shot dead, while one police officer was reportedly killed by unknown gunmen.
+On 10 April, violent clashes erupted between security forces and protesters in Baniyas.
+Reports indicated that between three and six people were shot dead, while unknown gunmen killed one police officer.
+The Syrian government's narrative conflicted with that of activists, blaming “armed groups” and demonstrators compared to the activists alleging heavy‑handed repression by security units.

 On 14 April, snipers killed a Syrian Army soldier in the city, according to state media.

-The operation
+Main operation

 On 7 May, preceded by the successful operation against protestors in Daraa days prior, Syrian Army units entered Baniyas from three directions.
 They advanced into Sunni districts of the multi-ethnic town.
-Heavy gunfire was reported as the operation began.
+Witnesses and activists reported the sound of heavy gunfire accompanying the advance, tanks blocking major streets, and residents forming human chains in attempts to slow the military’s progress.
+Syrian naval boats were also seen patrolling off the Mediterranean coastline.

 The next day, 8 May, around 30 tanks were seen patrolling the city, with some of them positioned in the city center.
 Syrian Navy boats were also reportedly holding positions near the city's coastline.
 Special forces units allegedly entered the northern part of the city, from where heavy gunfire was heard.

 On 14 May, the military began to withdraw from the city, effectively ending the siege.